Romani people: Estimates

-Despite these challenges to getting an accurate picture of the Romani dispersal, there were an estimated 10 million in Europe (as of 2019), although some Romani organizations have given earlier estimates as high as 14 million.
-Significant Romani populations are found in the Balkans and throughout Europe.
-In the European Union, there are an estimated 6 million Roma.
+The European Romani population was estimated to be 10 million in Europe (as of 2019).
+Some Romani organizations gave earlier estimates as high as 14 million (2007).
+Significant Romani populations inhabit the Balkans and spread across Europe.
+In the European Union, an estimated 6 million Roma live (2019).

-Outside Europe there may be several million more Roma, particularly in the Americas, following migrations from Europe beginning in the late 19th century.
+Outside Europe, several million more Roma may live, particularly in the Americas.
+Today, Turkey has the largest Romani population.